 Customer Data Platforms, or CDPs, are a major topic of discussion these days amongst marketing, marketing operations, and IT leaders.

 With rising volumes of data, and increasing pressure on companies to mine it for customer insights, CDPs have become a key way for many companies to ingest, unify and better utilize customer data that lives in various data sources within the enterprise.
-To help you better understand the CDP space, we recently had the honor of interviewing David Raab, founder of the Customer Data Platform Institute, where we asked him about CDP myths, use cases, verticals, and the future of the technology.
+To help you better understand the CDP space, we recently had the honor of interviewing David Raab, founder of the CDP Institute, where we asked him about CDP myths, use cases, verticals, and the future of the technology.
 Without further ado, here is our conversation with David:

 Q: You recently removed “marketer-managed” from your CDP definition.
 Which company functions can benefit from a CDP?

 A: Any department that deals with customer data can benefit.
 This would most obviously include sales and customer service.
 But also risk, fraud, compliance and even finance.
 And there are many operational uses for customer data, such as predicting workloads or optimizing distribution planning.
 As Digital Transformation projects become more popular, we see more activities that cross traditional departmental boundaries, with customer data as the connecting thread.